hmeine/qimage2ndarray/doc/index.rst

   and memory layout, with and without alpha channels, into QImages (e.g. for display or saving using Qt).

-* Using a tiny C++ extension, qimage2ndarray makes it possible to create ndarrays_ that are *views* into a given QImage_'s memory.
+* qimage2ndarray makes it possible to create ndarrays_ that are *views* into a given QImage_'s memory.

   This allows for very efficient data handling and makes it possible to modify Qt image data in-place (e.g. for brightness/gamma or alpha